erikdubois/AntergosI3/README.md

 At the moment geary is victim of some kind of bug but we can fix it.

+We get a wide black border around geary in i3.

 Make a new file in this location

 ~/.config/gtk-3.0/gtk.css